Biosafety, biosecurity and gene technology research

 How to apply

-1. Download and complete the Application Form - Exempt and Notifiable Low Risk Dealings (last updated November 2022) and the Personnel Training Record for Dealings with GMOs (last updated September 2022).
+1. Download and complete the Application Form - Exempt and Notifiable Low Risk Dealings (updated November 2022), the Personnel Training Record for Dealings with GMOs (updated May 2024) and where relevant the GMO Summary Spreadsheet (updated May 2024).

 2. Log in to PRIME Researcher portal to create a new IBC Application: